 It is clear that we are in the midst of an ecological crisis.
-The recent State of Nature report made for difficult reading if you’re a conservationist.
+The State of Nature report, published in 2019, made for difficult reading if you’re a conservationist in the UK.
 Despite our supposed love of nature, Britain is now regarded as one of the most biologically impoverished countries in the world.
 It is clear that urgent and bold action is required.
 We don’t have time to sit on the fence talking about issues; in the words of one of my favourite conservations, Derek Gow, ‘we just need to get one with it.’

 Trust works in other ways in conservation too.
 Over the course of my career I have always tried to show trust in my team, whether they are staff or volunteers.
 I think sometimes I may actually be a little too trusting of people – particularly those I do not know that well – but I firmly believe that this is the right approach to take.
 In my experience people prosper when you show trust and confidence in them: it is how things get done.

 Looking back, I think one of the reasons I have always taken this approach is the trust that was placed in me in me when I first worked at Rutland Water.
 I was 17 when I first had a summer job helping with the Osprey project – caring for the young Ospreys that we translocated to Rutland Water from the Scottish Highlands.
 I was one of three people tasked with the day-to-day care and monitoring of the birds, which was a fair bit of responsibility for someone of my age.
 I loved the fact that I had been given this opportunity and made sure that I worked to the highest possible standards to ensure that I didn’t let anyone down.
 It felt liberating and very exciting that I had been given the opportunity and I was determined to show that I was up to the job.
 The old adage of repaying the faith shown in you, really does ring true.